Model approved accounts

 Orders arrive for review with customer context attached.

-Bring real customer examples into the demo so you can see Porosi against your actual products, accounts and staff workflow.
 Use negotiated prices, account users and routine repeat orders so the buying decision reflects wholesale reality.

 Include simple and complex customers from the current order base.

-Test products, prices and order history across web and app routes.
+Check products, prices and order history across web and app routes.

 Look at order review, exceptions and finance readiness.